Amzad/Tumbler-Demo/README.md

+# TumblerDemo
-# Project 1 - Flix Demo
+# Lab 1 - Tumbler Demo

-Flix Demo is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).
+Tumbler Demo is a photo browsing app using the [The Tumblr API](https://www.tumblr.com/docs/en/api/v2#posts).

-Time spent: 6 hours spent in total
+Time spent: 3 hours spent in total

 ## User Stories

 The following **required** user stories are complete:

-- [x] User sees app icon in home screen and styled launch screen (+1pt)
-- [x] User can scroll through a list of movies currently playing in theaters from The Movie DB API (+5pt)
+- [x] User can scroll through a feed of images returned from the Tumblr API (5pts)
-- [x] User can "Pull to refresh" the movie list (+2pt)
-- [x] User sees a loading state while waiting for the movies to load (+2pt)

 The following **stretch** user stories are implemented:

 - [x] User sees an alert when there's a networking error (+1pt)
-- [ ] User can search for a movie (+3pt)
 - [ ] While poster is being fetched, user see's a placeholder image (+1pt)
 - [ ] User sees image transition for images coming from network, not when it is loaded from cache (+1pt)
 - [ ] Customize the selection effect of the cell (+1pt)
-- [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete (+2pt)

 The following **additional** user stories are implemented: